cncf/foundation/webinar-guidelines.md

 ## Webinar: Day-Of Details ##

-* Soundcheck: ½ hour before the webinar starts
+* Webinar Prep: ½ hour before the webinar starts.
+Soundcheck, webinar slides, moderation of the Q&A.
-* Live Webinar: Tuesday 10am-11am PT, Wednesday 10am-11am PT, Thursday 9am-10am PT, Friday 10am - 11am PT
+* Live Webinar: Starts at the top of the hour
 * Typical timing of the webinar - approximately 5 minute introduction, 45 minute presentation, 10 minutes of Q&A
 * A CNCF Ambassador or CNCF staff will help moderate (introduction, feeding questions to the presenter)
 * Webinar Platform: Zoom